 Freshwater Angelfish tank size

 Like most tropical fish, this species does well in groups.
 It will be tough to keep adult fish if you do not have at least a 20-gallon tank.
-We would suggest the following tank sizes that most novice fish keepers will start with:
+We would suggest the following minimum tank sizes that most novice fish keepers will start with:

 - Less than 20-gallons = 0 adult fish

 - 20-gallon tank = 2 adult fish